 There are variations across jurisdictions in the scope and definition of a service contact.
-For example, most jurisdictions may include telephone and/or written correspondence as service contacts while the Northern Territory does not.
+For example, most jurisdictions may include consultation and liaison services as service contacts while Tasmania does not.
 Data on contacts with unregistered clients are not included by all jurisdictions.
 Unregistered client contacts refer to those mental health service contacts for which a person identifier was not recorded.
 Queensland and the Northern Territory do not have any unregistered clients.